binod32/blog_api/README.md

 -   CRUD operations for users, posts, categories, tags, and comments
 -   Middleware for role-based access control
 -   Polymorphic relationships for comments and tags
--   Search and filter functionality using Laravel Query Builder
+-   Search and filter functionality for Posts using Laravel Query Builder
 -   Eager loading for optimized database queries
 -   Dynamic pagination